-We provide an induction for all new trustees, which includes all of the formal documents about the governance of RCOT, together with relevant Charity Commission publications and other general guidance about the management and administration of the organisation.
-They also attend one-to-one meetings with the Chair, Chief Executive and Senior Leadership Team to learn more about the organisation, its management and governance.
+We provide an induction for all new Council members, which includes all of the formal documents about the governance of BAOT and RCOT, together with general guidance about the management and administration of the organisation.
+They also attend one-toone meetings with the Chair, Chief Executive and Senior Leadership Team to learn more about the organisation, its management and governance.

-Trustees attend an annual development day

-and ongoing training as needed.
-The planned People and Nominations Committee will have oversight of ensuring trustees' induction and ongoing training needs are met.
+Council members attend an annual development day and ongoing training as needed.
+The planned People and Nominations Committee will have oversight of ensuring Council members' induction and ongoing training needs are met.